+Non-taxable legal person

-Non-taxable person Fall OUTSIDE the scope of VAT with the exception of intra-community acquisitions of new means of transport.
+Fall OUTSIDE the scope of VAT with the exception of intra-community acquisitions of new means of transport.

-Non-taxable legal person Generally, fall OUTSIDE the scope of VAT other than for the purposes of 'intra-community acquisitions of goods.
+Generally, fall OUTSIDE the scope of VAT other than for the purposes of intra-community acquisitions.

-E.g. public authority acting in the exercise of the functions assigned to it by law
+e.g. public authority acting in the exercise of the functions assigned to it by law